 Expand the panels below to get the details:

 In 2017, the Seward Line program joined the LTER network.
-This additional support will:
+From 2018 onward, this additional support:

-- Allow targeted study of features that contribute to high productivity in the NGA LTER site
+- Allowed targeted study of features that contribute to high productivity in the NGA LTER site

 - Measure currents, temperature, and salinity